dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 [!INCLUDE[](~/includes/blazorwasm-preview-notice.md)]

-*Early* support exists for debugging Blazor WebAssembly apps running on WebAssembly in Chrome.
+*Early* support exists for debugging Blazor WebAssembly using the browser dev tools in Chromium-based browsers (Chrome/Edge), and work is in progress to enable debugging with Visual Studio and Visual Studio Code.

 Debugger capabilities are limited.
 Available scenarios include: